Felix3qH4/solinf_contacts_to_google_contacts/README.md

-# solinf_contacts_to_google_contacts
-Converts contacts from solinf to google contacts in CSV format.
-Only keeps data like name, email and phone.
+# Convert Solinf contacts (.xlsx) to Google contacts (.csv)

+Takes a .xlsx file containing the contacts from Solinf and converts them to Google contacts (.csv file).
+It will only keep the name, the family name, the email and phone number of each person to create a contact in the new CSV file.

 Exe file: https://github.com/Felix3qH4/solinf_contacts_to_google_contacts/releases/latest